 It can get hot here: really hot.
 But early-morning game drives with coffee and rusks up at a 360-degree viewpoint right around to the distinctive Cockscomb peak are a highlight.
 By mid-morning, glasses of iced tea and endless swims are the order of the day.
 For families, the generous verandah becomes holiday central – games and books are brought outside and precious time is spent together.
 Indoors, the farmhouse is filled with much-loved and beautifully curated collectables by its owners who are passionate about conservation in the Eastern Cape.
 Winter evenings are cosy, with a wood fire blazing in the central fireplace and the comforting scent of paraffin lamps filling the farmhouse.

 One game drive is included per day with your own game ranger at Camp Karoo but others may easily be booked.
-This is the ideal introduction to the African bush for families, and Addo Elephant National Park is just over an hour’s drive away, making it a great day trip from Camp Karoo or the perfect detour on the way back to the airport.
+This is the ideal introduction to the African bush for families, and Addo Elephant National Park is under a two hour drive away, making it a great day trip from Camp Karoo or the perfect detour on the way back to the airport.

 What we love!